mynksnh/goodstein/README.md

 # goodstein
- Goodstein sequence generation in dart
+ Goodstein sequence generation in dart.
+Uses int for now.